NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsD.clean.rst

 - Can we do something about the SYNTAX table cell contents?
 We should have it split onto new lines for each "or".
 - DATE$ has the same URL as DATE.
 - DEFAULT%, DEFAULT$ have the same URL as DEFAULT.
+- There are two DIVs in this section.
+Both will have the same section URL.
+Fix.
+- There are two DRAWs in this section.
+Both will have the same section URL.
+Fix.

 DATA